-Dave A. Chokshi, MD, MSc, FACP is the Chief Population Health Officer of OneCity Health and Senior Assistant Vice President at New York City Health + Hospitals — the largest public health care system in the United States.
-He practices primary care (internal medicine) at Bellevue Hospital and is a Clinical Assistant Professor of Population Health and Medicine at the NYU School of Medicine.
+Dave A. Chokshi, MD, MSc, FACP, is Chief Population Health Officer at New York City Health + Hospitals (H+H) — the largest public health care system in the United States.
+He also serves as Chief Executive Officer of the H+H Accountable Care Organization.
+Dr. Chokshi’s duties include leading a team dedicated to health system improvement, supervising initiatives on ambulatory care transformation, innovative care models, population health analytics, chronic disease prevention and management, and implementation research.
+His team was recognized with the 2017 Gage Award for Quality by America’s Essential Hospitals.
+Dr. Chokshi practices primary care (internal medicine) at Bellevue Hospital and is a Clinical Associate Professor of Population Health and Medicine at the NYU School of Medicine.

 Article by Dave A. Chokshi, Ji E. Chang & Ross M. Wilson

 How the coverage provisions of the ACA are affecting safety-net health systems, responses of these systems to payment reform, and future directions in scaling up improvements and innovation in delivery systems.